Building our evidence base

 Looking at the flow from assets to services to values is important: if we only focus on the benefits and values in isolation, we miss that it’s the assets we have to look after.
 The quality and quantity of these assets change over time due to pressures and drivers of change, such as human population growth, climate change, and other factors.
 This will need to be monitored going forward, but our account provides a snapshot in time and a base for future comparisons to be made.

-You can review our Account Summary for the Arc – A snapshot of the value of nature – by clicking the top link on the right.
-We are aiming for this document to help businesses and organisations within the Arc understand more about the value of nature.
+You can review our Account Summary – A snapshot of the value of nature.
+We hope that this document helps businesses and organisations within the region understand more about the value of nature.
 Building on this understanding, we want organisations and individuals to consider how they can build the natural capital approach into their projects and ways of working, and to use our tools and evidence base to maximise investment in the environment.

-A full report on the account and our natural capital and ecosystem services evidence base is in development.
-This will tell the story of the development of our data and what it tells us about the natural capital within the OxCam Arc.
-Should you want to see the account workings in full, or talk to us about our work on this, please contact us oxcamlncp@environment-agency.gov.uk
+The full report on the account and our natural capital and ecosystem services evidence base is available here.
+This tells the story of the development of our data and what that tells us about the natural capital within the geography.
+Should you want to see the account workings in full, or talk to us about our work on this, please contact us at Ox.Cam@environment-agency.gov.uk

 Risks and Pressures

-This pressures and risk document is intended to be a broad summary of current issues and those likely to arise relating to natural capital in the Arc.
-It is not a systematic analysis of impacts, the geographical size of the Arc means that it is not feasible to create a detailed asset register, which we believe would be more appropriately created on a smaller geographical scales.
+This pressures and risk document is intended to be a broad summary of current issues and those likely to arise relating to natural capital in the area.
+It is not a systematic analysis of impacts, the geographical size of our study area meant that it was not feasible to create a detailed asset register within our project parameters.
+We believe it would be more appropriate to go into a higher level of detail on a smaller geographical scale.
 Two main categories of pressure have been identified: Population increase including the development of land for homes & businesses; and Climate Change.